-2. The installation may apply for separate permits for separate emissions units or groups of emissions units; or
+2. The installation may apply for separate permits for separate emissions units or groups of emissions units; or potential to emit for the entire installation and all multiple permits shall be subject to the same operating permit classification.

 3. The installation may apply for coverage for one (1) or more emissions units eligible for permitting under a general permit issued by the permitting authority, and obtain a separate permit(s) for emissions units not eligible for general permit coverage.